 The pattern may change on special occasions such as Christmas and Easter.
 For details of services in St Peter's and throughout the Benefice, click here.

 We endeavour to open the church daily from 10am to 4pm.
 The church offers a place for private prayer or reflection.
 There is a prayer request book at the back of the church and all requests are offered to God during the Sunday service.

 St Peter's is one of six churches in the Benefice of Aldermaston and Woolhampton.
 For information about the Benefice, including who's who in the ministry team, Benefice news, services in our other churches, and events and activities, please click here.

 If you wish to enquire about the history of the church, genealogy or the churchyard please contact one of the churchwardens.
 For weddings please contact Samantha Cave, .
 For all other contact details while we have no Rector, please click here.

 The foodbank is a project founded by local churches and community groups, with substantial support from Greenham Common Trust, working together towards relieving hunger in our local area.

 The foodbank thinks that no one in the community should have to face going hungry.
 That’s why three days’ nutritionally balanced emergency food and support to local people who are referred in crisis.
 They are part of a nationwide network of foodbanks, supported by The Trussell Trust, working to combat poverty and hunger across the UK.

-At the moment, it is sugar and Instant mashed potato that is urgently needed.
 Any donation of the above would be very much appreciated.
-The collections box is sited at the back of St. Peter’s church, Brimpton..
+The collections box is sited at the back of St Peter’s church, Brimpton..
 Any queries please contact Deborah Fry (971 3603).
 Many thanks.